jhonroun/telegram-bot-api/README.md

     //
     // optional
     OneTimeKeyboard bool `json:"one_time_keyboard,omitempty"`
+    // IsPersistent requests clients to always show the custom keyboard when the regular keyboard is hidden
+    //
+    // optional
+    IsPersistent bool `json:"is_persistent,omitempty"` // 6.4
     // InputFieldPlaceholder is the placeholder to be shown in the input field when
     // the keyboard is active; 1-64 characters.
     //